Jaimilit/Project-Three-Battleship/README.md

 I have manually tested this project through the following:

 * Passed the code through a PEP8 Linter and confirmed that there were no issues
-* I have passed my code through a python check checker
 * I also had friends and family test out my game
-* Given it invalid inputs in order to ensure correct input accepted only
+* Given it invalid inputs in order to ensure correct input is accepted only
 * Tested in my local terminal and Code Institute Heroku terminal

 No Linter errors